 The Howard County Public School System (HCPSS) opens its doors to students from around the world.
 We are fortunate to enroll students representing 117 different languages and 148 countries.
 The following services are available to students and their families whose primary language is not English.

-ISRC assists families who need language assistance, test students for ESOL eligibility, and review foreign high school transcripts.
-The International Student Registration Center (ISRC) serves Howard County families who need language support during the registration process, as well as international families who are registering for the first time in US schools.
+The Multilingual Family Registration Center assists families who need language assistance, test students for ESOL eligibility, and review foreign high school transcripts.
+The Multilingual Family Registration Center serves Howard County families who need language support during the registration process, as well as international families who are registering for the first time in US schools.

 A Special Note to High School Students

 All high schools start try-outs and practices for sports and extra-curricular activities by mid-August.
 All transfer students must complete registration to determine residency and eligibility for fall sports and extra-curricular activities.